spatie/laravel-data/README.md

 }
  ```

-Now when we call `empty` our JSON looks like this:
+Now when we call `empty`, our JSON looks like this:

 ```json
 {